OpenMoonRay/openmoonray-docs/docs/moonray/materials/dwa/DwaLayerMaterial.md

           | additive = 1

-        <p>layering mode for glitter on top of the under material. physical: conserves energy and glitter attenuates under material, additive: breaks energy conservation but glitter is never darker than the under material (eg. use case: snow).
+        <p class=jekyll-theme-minimal scene-class-attr-comment">layering mode for glitter on top of the under material. physical: conserves energy and glitter attenuates under material, additive: breaks energy conservation but glitter is never darker than the under material (eg. use case: snow).
 This parameter will only be used when layering two distinct glitter materials.</p>

     <h3>fallback_glitter_randomness</h3>